freenas/freenas-docs/userguide/jails.rst

    sshd_enable: NO -> YES

-.. tip:: Using :command:`sysrc` to enable sshd verifies sshd is enabled.
+.. tip:: Using :command:`sysrc` to enable sshd verifies that sshd is enabled.

 Start the SSH daemon: :samp:`service sshd start`

 The first time the service runs, the jail RSA key pair is generated and the key fingerprint is displayed.

 Add a user account with :command:`adduser`.
 Follow the prompts, :kbd:`Enter` will accept the default value offered.
 Users that require *root* access must also be a member of the *wheel* group.
 Enter *wheel* when prompted to *invite user into other groups? []:*

 .. code-block:: none